Has your lawn turned from green to brown? No need to worry, your grass has just gone dormant from the summer heat.

 Unless you water your lawn deeply every week, there is little you can do during dormancy to get your lawn green again.
 But there are some things you can do which may cause a great deal of damage.

 Don’t mow a dormant lawn on your regular schedule

 Don’t mow your lawn just because it’s Friday night and that’s when you always do it.
-If your lawn has put on sufficient growth of an inch or two, give it a cut.
-If it’s little changed from the week before, let it go.
-In fact, during dormancy it’s beneficial to let the lawn grow a little higher than usual, as the longer blades will provide more shade for the roots and help keep what little moisture there is from evaporating.
+In fact, you should never mow your lawn if it’s less than three inches tall.
+During dormancy it’s beneficial to let the lawn grow a little higher than usual, as the longer blades will provide more shade for the roots and help keep what little moisture there is from evaporating.
 The shading may also keep lingering weed seeds from germinating.